Lacuna-JDCE/JDCE_tools/README.md

 + [basic](basic/README.md): dynamic Node.js script that removes dead code by marking all functions, loading the web application and removing uncalled functions.
 + [static](static/README.md): Node.js script that uses static analysis to generates a call graph to remove uncalled functions.
++ [dynamic](dynamic/README.md): Updated and more stable version of the basic script.